-Initially developed for critical infrastructure, the National Institute of Standards and Technology established a framework for improving cybersecurity, now referred to simply as NIST CSFW.
+Initially developed for critical infrastructure, the National Institute of Standards and Technology established a framework for improving cybersecurity, now referred to simply as NIST CSF.

-Here are five reasons your organization should take advantage of NIST CSFW.
+Here are five reasons your organization should take advantage of NIST CSF.

 It will help you understand the risks your company faces.

 The first function of the NIST Core is “Identify”, which they define as “Develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities.”

 Hopefully your security program has already performed a risk assessment.
 If not, put it at the top of your to-do list so you can then develop a risk management strategy.
 NIST CSF infuses this process as a standard part of protecting your organization and assets, by breaking it down into the following categories: